lshigham/PlanB/paper/paper.md

 - Brief Background of me/why decided to do this project or EM?
 - Things I did?  (maybe part of abstract?)
-- I will be able to roll this over to my job directly
+- I will be able to roll this concept and even possibly the implementation over to my job directly
 - All the different ways this is possible?
 More than one, and tell about the the methods implemented
 - Explain the importance of why? (lead into next PP)